Stress Testing

 Quick scenarios

-Section titled “Quick scenarios”The Stress Test tab provides one-click presets:
+Section titled “Quick scenarios”The stress test panel provides one-click presets:

 | Preset | What it does |